+didn't Policy Name: Fraud, Waste, and Abuse

 Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013
+Version: 15 Creation Date: 5/1/2013

 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20
+11/4/20, 1/5/22, 4/19/22

 - i.
-The organization has established a Board Oversight Compliance Committee which meets at least quarterly to ensure the Compliance Program and FWA Prevention Plan are operating appropriately, effectively, and have the necessary resources. - b.
-The creation of a Code of Conduct and Ethics document that aligns with policies and procedures of the regulatory requirements that the organization is bound to enforce. - i.
 All internal and external personnel are required to comply with UHA's and its parent company, Umpqua Health's Code of Conduct and Ethics program. - 1.
 Specifically, internal and external personnel are expected to commit to and comply with the contractual, State, and Federal requirements that govern the organization. - 2.
 Be active participants and engage in behavior that aligns with the ethical behavior established by the organization. - 3.
 Report any conduct that is incongruent with regulations, the Code of Conduct and Ethic, policies, and procedures. - c.
 The Organization's education and training activities are designed to inform all levels of its internal and external personnel, including senior management and the Chief Compliance Officer, on the contractual, State, and Federal requirements, which govern the Organization, specifically, over the State and Federal FWA laws and whistleblower provisions (CO6 Compliance Training).
 This information is initially communicated to new employees at onboarding via the Employee Handbook, as well as through provider orientation materials.
 These training requirements are also outlined in the Organization's Compliance Program and FWA Prevention Plan Handbook.
 Education and trainings are conducted through the following means: - i.
 Web-based trainings. - ii.
 Live trainings. - iii.
 Provider forums. - iv.
 Newsletters (employee, members, and providers). - v.
 Employee Handbook. - vi.
 Provider Handbook.